logicalhacking/DASCA/README.md

 git submodule update --init --recursive
 ```

-### WALA configuration (optional)
+### Configuration (optional)

-DASCA (and the underlying WALA setup) is tested with Java version 8.
-If DASCA is installed using Java 8, there should be no need for updating
-the WALA configuration.
+The dataflow analysis can be configured in various ways in the
+`com.logicalhacking.dasca.dataflow/config/main.config` file.
+Most importantly,

-If you experience problems or want to optimize the performance (e.g.,
+if you experience problems or want to optimize the performance (e.g., by
-by analyzing the programs based on a different Java version), you
+analyzing the programs based on a different Java version), you might need to
-might need to configure the location of the Java JDK.
-The JDK used
+configure the location of the Java JDK.
+The JDK used as part of the static
-as part of the static analysis is configured in the file
+analysis is configured in the file
 `com.logicalhacking.dasca.dataflow/config/main.config`, e.g.

 ``` sh